 Our employees are some of the best you will ever see.
 As I mentioned before, citizen satisfaction with the service they provide is much higher than regional or national averages.
 I receive many email messages and phone calls praising employees who go above and beyond to help residents.
-Unfortunately, given the lack of revenue, funding is just not available to offer a significant raise for our employees this year.
-Because of the operational budget cuts made across departments, we will be able to provide employees a permanent across the board raise of 25 cents per hour.
-As mentioned before, this is not a sustainable practice.
+Through Council amendments which included department budget cuts, a change in the sales tax growth assumption, and a reduction in three of the intragovernmental charges to departments, the following pay plan changes are included in the FY 2019 budget: